Flow Meters, Weirs, Flumes, Rainfall/I&I Data Interpretation, and Final Calculation Traps

 PatternLikely Interpretation

-Flow jumps quickly during rainfall and drops soon afterDirect inflow from roof drains, area drains, sump pumps, cross-connections, or leaky manhole covers
+Flow jumps within minutes of rainfall, then drops soon afterDirect inflow: roof drains, area drains, sump pumps, cross-connections, leaky manhole covers

-Flow rises slowly after rain and stays elevated for daysGroundwater infiltration through cracks, joints, laterals, and manholes
+Flow rises slowly after rain and stays elevated for daysGroundwater infiltration through cracked pipe, joints, laterals, manholes

-Pump starts increase sharply during stormsWet-weather I/I is entering the pump station tributary area
+Pump starts increase sharply during stormsWet-weather I/I entering the pump-station tributary area

 Worked Example: Rainfall-Linked Volume

 A basin has a dry-weather average flow of 0.40 MGD.
-During a storm day, the meter records 1.10 MGD.
-Estimate excess wet-weather volume for that day.
+During a storm day the meter records 1.10 MGD.
+Estimate the excess wet-weather volume.

 1. Excess flow = 1.10 - 0.40 = 0.70 MGD.